chunyang-w/image-process/README.md

 To run the program use the following commands:

-*(They must be exectued under the src directory and use g++-12 to compile)*
+*(They must be exectued under the src directory and use g++-12 to compile)* *(executables also have to be run under the src folder.)
 **Compile**
 ```bash
 make